 - While I love the seed topping on this bread, you can easily skip it if you prefer.
 Leave it plain or do the egg wash and use some rolled oats on top instead.

-- If you go the big 9×5 loaf route, be warned that it does take time to bake through, but will look quite done before it actually is.
+- If you go the big 9×5 loaf route, be warned that it does take time to bake through but will look quite done before it actually is.
 I covered mine with foil after about 20 minutes and then baked pretty much a full 45 minutes.
-If you have an instant read thermometer, you can take out the guesswork.
+If you have an instant-read thermometer, you can take out the guesswork.
 You’ll want your loaf to be at least 195F before you take it out.
 I aim for about 200F.

 - Be careful with doubling this recipe.
 While it can be done, the dough is bulky and doubling may put too big a strain on a stand mixer.

-Storing and Freezing this bread
+Storing and freezing

 You can store this bread for several days at room temperature, stored in an airtight container.